pgraft blog header

 Column Descriptions:

-• match_index: Highest log entry known to be replicated on this follower
+• match_index: Highest log entry index known to be successfully replicated on this follower node

-• next_index: Next log entry to send to this follower
+• next_index: The next log entry index that the leader will attempt to send to this follower

 Monitoring Functions